CookiezyCookiezy

 What the React package includes

-After payment you download `platform-cookie-core.zip`.
+After account access is active you download `cookiezy-platform-core.zip`.
 For React you use the plain adapter from `packages/adapters/plain-html/` and the shared core assets from `packages/core/dist/`.
+The canonical adapter entry file is `cookiezy-plain-adapter.js`.

 • • `packages/core/dist/cookie-consent.js`